Nek5000/nekBench/nekBone/readme.md

 lambda0*[A]u + lambda1*[B]u = f
 ```
 on a deformed hexahedral spectral element mesh using Jacobi preconditioned conjuate gradients.
-Note, this benchmark is different from the old nekBone or CEED BP5 due to diagonal term [B] and the variable coefficients.

 # Usage